Slime: How Algae Created Us, Plague Us, and Just Might Save Us – Ruth Kassinger

 2. Something New Under the Sun

 - 12f: “The very first photosynthesizers did not produce oxygen.
-Instead, they captured near-infrared light with a purplish pigment, stole electrons from sulphur compounds in the water, and pooped microscopic greens of pure sulphur as waste.
+Instead, they captured near-infrared light with a purplish pigment, stole electrons from sulphur compounds in the water, and pooped microscopic grains of pure sulphur as waste.
 They never prospered the way their [cyanobacteria] cousins did, but their descendants carry on in anaerobic waters today.”

 - 14-15: as algae proliferated and photosynthesized early in the evolution of life on earth, the atmosphere did not begin to switch from anaerobic to oxygenated until all the oxidizable metals dissolved in ocean water rusted and precipitated out of the water.
 Even after that had happened, all the iron on the earth’s surface needed to rust away before oxygen began to accumulate in the atmosphere.